On perfect subdivision tilings: Introduction

-Since embedding bipartite graphs generally requires less minimum degree than non-bipartite graphs, we want to cover most of the vertices of the host graph with subdivisions of $H$ that are bipartite.
-Suppose every bipartite subdivision of $H$ is in some sense balanced.
-In that case, it cannot be tiled in a highly unbalanced complete bipartite graph which has a smaller minimum degree than a balanced complete bipartite graph.
-For this reason, we need to measure how unbalanced bipartite subdivisions of $H$ can be, as it poses some space barriers on the problem.
+Since embedding bipartite graphs generally requires a lower minimum degree than non-bipartite graphs, we want to cover most of the vertices of the host graph with subdivisions of $H$ that are bipartite.
+Suppose every bipartite subdivision of $H$ is, in some sense, balanced.
+In that case, it cannot be tiled in a highly unbalanced complete bipartite graph that has a lower minimum degree than a balanced complete bipartite graph.
+For this reason, we need to measure how unbalanced bipartite subdivisions of $H$ can be, as it poses some space barriers to the problem.

 For this purpose, we introduce the following two definitions.